 - Get rid of twiggy growth at the ends of the branches that fruited the previous year.
 (Cut back to a low, strong, upward facing bud or branch.)

 - Remove around 25% of the oldest and thickest stems at the base of a mature plant, or prune to a younger strong shoot that is low down on the branch.

 If you have done everything right, you should be able to harvest your blueberries from mid-summer onwards.
 The berries are ready to harvest when they change color from green to a dusky blue.

 There is a little more work involved in harvesting blueberries than there is in harvesting other berries because they do not all ripen at the same time.

 You will have to pass over the pick from each plant several times to get all the berries as they ripen.

-Blueberries can be eaten right away, or cooked into pies, puddings or preserves.
+Blueberries can be eaten right away or cooked into pies, puddings or preserves.
 They even freeze beautifully, and freezing blueberries is quite easy once you know how.

 These are very versatile fruits with many uses in the kitchen.

-So growing blueberries in pots can be a great way to enrich your home grown diet and make the use of even the smallest of spaces.
+So growing blueberries in pots can be a great way to enrich your homegrown diet and make use of even the smallest of spaces.